ArctiqTeam/copilot-bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

     }
     ```

-- GitHub Copilot will automatically suggest the `getPlaneByName` method, press `Tab` to accept.
+- GitHub Copilot will automatically suggest the `searchPlanesByName` method, press `Tab` to accept.

     ```typescript
     // Search planes by name
     // * Suggested by Copilot
-    private getPlaneByName(req: Request, res: Response) {
+    private searchPlanesByName(req: Request, res: Response) {
         const name = req.query.name as string;
-        const plane = this.planes.find(plane => plane.name === name);
+        const planes = this.planes.filter(plane => plane.name.includes(name));

-        if (!plane) {
+        if (!planes) {
             res.status(404).send('Plane not found');
-        } else {
-            res.json(plane);
         }

+        res.json(planes);
     }
     // * Suggested by Copilot
     ```

 > [!NOTE]
-> The reason GitHub Copilot suggests the `getPlaneByName` method is because it understands that the comment is a description of the method.
+> The reason GitHub Copilot suggests the `searchPlanesByName` method is because it understands that the comment is a description of the method.
 It also understands that the method is a GET method and that it has a parameter `name` of type `string`.

-- Let's add the missing routing handler for the `getPlaneByName` method to the router.
+- Let's add the missing routing handler for the `searchPlanesByName` method to the router.

 - Place your cursor at the end of the routing handlers, after the `;` of the `Delete` method, press `Enter`.